 To register a trademark abroad, there are different types depending on the countries of interest and, where appropriate, the fulfilment of some requirements.
 The different trademark types based on the geographic area covered are the following:

 - Regional trademarks (the European Union trademark, Benelux trademark, etc.)

 - National trademarks of foreign countries (registered trademark of the United States, United Kingdom, etc.)

 This article focuses on explaining the first option; however, other possibilities of internationalising the trademark will be discussed in future articles.

 International trademarks: the Madrid System

-The Madrid System offers a centralised trademark application system in the 125 countries that are currently part of the System governed by the Madrid Agreement and Protocol.
-The last states in joining the system are Pakistan and the United Arab Emirates were the last to join in 2021.
+The Madrid System offers a centralised trademark application system in the 127 countries that are currently part of the System governed by the Madrid Agreement and Protocol.
+The last states in joining the system are Pakistan and the United Arab Emirates in 2021 and Jamaica and Chile in 2022.

 Advantages of international trademarks

 This system has several advantages: